deschi0000/Codehort-Year-Coding-Challenge/Week 3 - Challenge Build Your Own Compression Tool!/README.md

 Or 57%.

-While this is in no way outstanding, proof-of-concept was the focus of this week and while there are many optimizations to be made, this was a fun first dip into data compression!
+While this is in no way outstanding and only marginally reaches closer to 57% for a file twice the size of Les Mis, proof-of-concept was the focus of this week: A file is read, compressed using Huffman coding and subsequently decompressed.
+While there are many optimizations to be made, this was a fun first dip into data compression!